Semi-Retirement Income Ideas That Actually Work

 So to do this we need to be able to take a drop in income.
 And that is why we are doing all the ground work on this blog so we can provide ourselves an additional income stream to make up for the reduced hours and reduced salary.
 This includes steps such as building your emergency fund, starting to invest and then growing your freedom fund.
 None of it is hard to do but also not necessarily easy!
 There have to be sacrifices along the way, things we may do without, budgets to follow.
 But building up your vision of your long weekends, more time spent with people and pets you love, more fun and time to relax on your terms will hopefully help you stay on the semi FIRE path and realise what you are doing it all for.

-Its all about the habits – part one
+Its all about the habits – part 1

 Following on from my last post about the benefits of a regular meditation practice, I realised that life really is all about the habits we develop.
 Good habits generally equals a good life and bad habits can equal a not so good one.
 Our life is the sum of our habits.
 Whether these be healthy habits, work habits, self care habits or financial habits.
 They all shape our life accordingly.
 However, as this is a financial blog I will focus on the good financial habits.